Trends in personal finances

 Personally I’d never become a customer of Betterment or Flat-Fee Portfolios, but they serve a need.
 (One marketing axiom is “Never underestimate the busyness or ignorance of the American consumer.”)
 I’m not sure their revenue model will find enough of those customers to make them profitable, yet they’re certainly tapping into powerful emotions of investor psychology that affect our savings & portfolio decisions.

 Finally, is there a better way to overcome the fear of analysis paralysis?
 Sure, just like training for combat deployments: focus on the aspects that you can control and minimize the risks of everything else.
-This Smart Money article points out that most investors spend too much time worrying about macroscopic factors which we “little guys” have little control over: the world economy, government programs, the markets, and random lightning strikes.
+This Market Watch article points out that most investors spend too much time worrying about macroscopic factors which we “little guys” have little control over: the world economy, government programs, the markets, and random lightning strikes.
 Instead of waiting for those problems to “go away”, work on the things you can take charge of: setting a budget, paying off debt, saving as much as you possibly can, controlling asset allocation and diversification risk, and minimizing investment expenses.
 Once you’ve done the best you can with what you have, then go live your life.

 In the next post we’ll cover a few more technical and social trends of retirement.